Expanding Thurston maps as quotients: Introduction

 Here the homeomorphism $h\colon S^1/\!\sim \,\to S^2$ is given by $h\colon [s]\mapsto \gamma(s)$, for all $s\in S^1$. \end{theorem}

-The equivalence relation (\ref{eq:eq_rel}) may be constructed from \emph{finite data}, more precisely from two finite families of finite sets of rational numbers.
+Thus the equivalence relation $\sim$ contains all the information to recover $F$ up to topological conjugacy.
+It turns out that the equivalence relation $\sim$ may be constructed from \emph{finite data}, more precisely from two finite families of finite sets of rational numbers.
 Thus these families encode the map $F$ up to topological conjugacy by the previous theorem.

 The proper setting is as follows.
 The Peano curve $\gamma$ from Theorem \ref{thm:main} was constructed as the limit of \defn{approximations} $\gamma^n$.
 The approximations have finitely many points where they touch themselves, but they never cross themselves.
-Thus $S^2\setminus \gamma^n$ has a \emph{white} and a \emph{black} component.
-We define equivalence relations $\Sim{n,w}, \Sim{n,b}$ on $S^1$ by $s\Sim{n,w}t$ ($s\Sim{n,b} t$) whenever $\gamma^n(s)=\gamma^n(t)$ and $\gamma^n$ touches itself at $s,t$ in the white component (black component).
-It turns out that \begin{itemize} \item $\sim$ can be recovered from the equivalence relations $\Sim{n,w},\Sim{n,b}$ as a limit (defined in a suitable sense, see Theorem \ref{thm:sim_usc_clos_siminfty}). \item The equivalence relations $\Sim{n,w},\Sim{n,b}$ can be \emph{inductively obtained} from the ``initial ones'' $\Sim{1,w},\Sim{1,b}$ (Theorem \ref{thm:LnLn+1}). \item The equivalence classes of $\Sim{1,w},\Sim{1,b}$ form a \defn{critical portrait} in the sense of \cite{Poirier}, see Definition \ref{def:critical_portrait}.
+Thus $S^2\setminus \gamma^n$ has two components which are colored \emph{white} and \emph{black}.
+We define equivalence relations $\Sim{n,\wt}, \Sim{n,\bt}$ on $S^1$ by $s\Sim{n,\wt}t$ ($s\Sim{n,\bt} t$) whenever $\gamma^n(s)=\gamma^n(t)$ and $\gamma^n$ touches itself at $s,t$ in the white component (black component).
+It turns out that \begin{itemize} \item $\sim$ can be recovered from the equivalence relations $\Sim{n,\wt},\Sim{n,\bt}$ as a limit (defined in a suitable sense, see Theorem \ref{thm:sim_usc_clos_siminfty}). \item The equivalence relations $\Sim{n,\wt},\Sim{n,\bt}$ can be \emph{inductively obtained} from the ``initial ones'' $\Sim{1,\wt},\Sim{1,\bt}$ (Theorem \ref{thm:LnLn+1}). \item The equivalence classes of $\Sim{1,\wt},\Sim{1,\bt}$ form a \defn{critical portrait} in the sense of \cite{Poirier}, see Definition \ref{def:critical_portrait}.
 Such a critical portrait is a (finite) family of finite sets of rational angles. \end{itemize}

-Thus we obtain the following first main result of this paper.
-The map $F=f^n$ is the (same) iterate of the expanding Thurston map $f$ from Theorem \ref{thm:main}. \begin{theorem} $F$ admits a description via two critical portraits. \end{theorem}
+Thus we obtain the following additional main result of this paper.
+The map $F=f^n$ is the (same) iterate of the expanding Thurston map $f$ from Theorem \ref{thm:main}. \begin{theorem} Let $f\colon S^2\to S^2$ be an expanding Thurston map.
+Then every sufficiently high iterate $F=f^n$ admits a description via two critical portraits. \end{theorem}